bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-22-outsiders-complete-novel.md

 **SPOILER WARNING** The following notes give away some of the plot.

 Coppola’s inspired adaptation of SE Hinton’s classic novel captures how it feels to be caught between childhood innocence and adulthood’s disillusionment, and he assembled an impressive and talented young cast: Dillon, Cruise, Estevez, Howell, Lane, Swayze, Lowe and Macchio.
 Set in a divided Tulsa, where teenage life is either experienced as the ‘socs’, who go to college, have cars and a future, and the ‘greasers’, who come from the wrong side of the tracks.
 When a soc is knifed, three greasers go on the run before returning home to negotiate a tenuous truce.
-The collaborative work of the young cast serves as a testament to Coppola’s skill as director, making their struggle engaging and unforgettable.
+The collaborative work of the young cast serves as a testament to Coppola’s skill as director, making their struggle engaging and unforgettable.<br>

-Julie Pearce, Head of Distribution and Programme Operations
+**Julie Pearce, Head of Distribution and Programme Operations**<br>

-**A contemporary review**
+**A contemporary review**<br>
 ‘Why shouldn’t kids have art films too?’: thus Coppola’s rhetorical question, quoted recently in _American Film_ (April 1983), to which _The Outsiders_ would seem to be an initial response (his upcoming _Rumble Fish_, also based on a ‘classic novel’ by S.E.
 Hinton, is by all accounts another).
 Its theme of 11 disaffected youth, solidly generic, is lifted into something altogether different from the run of recent teen movies.
 Like Coppola’s working-class characters in _One from the Heart_, his juvenile delinquents – above all Ponyboy, but also his cohorts – are endowed with an unaccustomed romanticism that feeds eclectically off cultural sources ranging from _Beach Blanket Bingo_ to Robert Frost, but definitely inclining towards the latter as the story goes on.

 Different, too, from the older ‘problem youth’ picture in its diffuse sense of period and social context.
 Ostensibly set in 1966, its iconography seems to owe more to the 50s and to the movies of that decade: the Ponyboy/Johnny relationship recalls that between Jim and Plato in _Rebel without a Cause_, while teenzine idol Matt Dillon’s Method mannerisms suggest the actor’s – or the character’s – emotional debt to Dean and early Brando.
 One may also discern echoes of _Gone with the Wind_, visually underlined in some of the sunset vistas of the rural interlude, thematically in the notion (more explicit in Hinton’s novel) that these kids are Southern gentlemen in the guise of white trash.